-Oh, poor pear crisp -- apples and summer berries take all the crisp centerstage and you're in the shadows all the time.
+Oh, poor pear crisp — apples and summer berries take all the crisp centerstage and you’re in the shadows all the time.
 Well, we just want you to know that we know.
-We know that, made right -- with just cooked pears, a crisp, toasty topping, and lots of warm spices -- you're the best crisp of them all.
+We know that, made right with just cooked pears, a crisp, toasty topping, and lots of warm spices –you’re the best crisp of them all.
+We honor you today with this Gingersnap-Walnut Pear Crisp recipe.